dsomleff/react-camp/react-notes/README.md

 export default React.memo(YourChildComponentName);
 ```
 - React will check if props, state, context of this child element were changed.
 If not, React will not call this Component.
 It will work for all nested YourChildComponentName component children as well.
 But it comes with the cost.
 Now instead of compare VirtualDOM with rendered HTML, React will compare existed props snapshot with current props.
 Instead of `memo()` you can use `useCallback` hook.
+- If logic contains synchronous, side-effects-free code (data transformations) - use `Reducers` and avoid Action
+  Creators or FBC/CBC.
+- If logic contains async code or side-effects - use `Action Creators` or FBC/CBC and never use `Reducers`.

 ### custom Hooks (cH)
 - `cH` it's a function (not a Component), that contains stateful logic.
 It's allow outsource logic into reusable function.
 Using React Hooks or another cH is allowed.